hashicorp/terraform-website/content/source/docs/cloud/workspaces/variables.html.md

 You can use the `TFE_PARALLELISM` environment variable when your infrastructure providers produce errors on concurrent operations or use non-standard rate limiting.
 The `TFE_PARALLELISM` variable sets the  `-parallelism=<N>` flag for  `terraform plan` and `terraform apply`  ([more about `parallelism`](/docs/internals/graph.html#walking-the-graph)).
 Valid values are between 1 and 256, inclusive, and the default is `10`.
 Terraform Cloud Agents do not support `TFE_PARALLELISM`, but you can specify flags as environment variables directly via [TF_CLI_ARGS](/docs/cli/config/environment-variables.html#tf-cli-args).
 In these cases, use `TF_CLI_ARGS="parallelism=<N>"` instead.

 ~> **Warning:** We recommend talking to HashiCorp support before setting `TFE_PARALLELISM`.

+### Terraform Variables

+Terraform variables refer to [input variables](/docs/language/values/variables.html) that define parameters without hardcoding them into the configuration.
+For example, you could create variables that let users specify the number and type of Amazon Web Services EC2 instances they want to provision with a Terraform module.

+You must declare Terraform variables manually; Terraform Cloud does not automatically discover variable names from Terraform code.
+If a required input variable is missing, Terraform plans in the workspace will fail and print an explanation in the log.

+Terraform Cloud passes input variables to Terraform by writing a `terraform.tfvars` file, meaning that Terraform Cloud overwrites any `terraform.tfvars` file you check into version control.
+You should not check in `terraform.tfvars` files even when running Terraform solely on the command line.

+#### Loading Variables from Files

+In addition to creating input variables through the Terraform Cloud UI, the Terraform Cloud API, and the  `tfe provider` you can provide default Terraform input variables by committing any number of [`*.auto.tfvars` files](/docs/language/values/variables.html#variable-files) to workspaces that use Terraform 0.10.0 or later.
+If any variables from these files have the same key as existing variables in the Terraform Cloud workspace, the variables applied to the workspace overwrite variables from the files.

 ## Scope